liuyk669/AReST2/README.md

 - `notebooks/`, which contains reproduction notebooks and helper code for running AReST analyses.
 - `results/`, which contains reproduced outputs, including anomaly scores, detected regions, metric summaries, and representative figures.

-The current release includes processed input and annotation files for the local heme exposure example, together with two synthetic benchmark inputs.

 ## Git LFS